-To date, Fusion Fuel's business activity has been primarily financed by Fusion Welcome, MagP, and the business combination with HL.
-Fusion Fuel expects both its capital and operating expenditures will increase significantly in connection with its ongoing activities, as Fusion Fuel:
+In 2021, Fusion Fuel's business activity were primarily financed by own capital from the merger with HL.
+Fusion Fuel expects both its capital and operating expenditures to increase in connection with its ongoing activities, as Fusion Fuel:

-- constructs manufacturing facilities and purchases related equipment; - commercializes the Hydrogen Generators and hydrogen plants; - continues to invest in its technology; - increases marketing and business development activities, including travel costs and industry association membership fees; - maintains and improves its operational, financial and management information systems; - hires and transfers key personnel from MagP; - maintains, expands, and protects its intellectual property portfolio; - operates as a public company.
+- · constructs manufacturing facilities and purchases related equipment; - · commercializes the HEVO-Solar technology and hydrogen plants; - continues to invest in its technology; - · increases marketing and business development activities, including travel costs and industry association membership fees; - maintains and improves its operational, financial and management information systems; - hires key personnel; - maintains, expands, and protects its intellectual property portfolio; - operates as a public company.